iacercalixto/visualsem-kg/README.md

 You will also need to download this [.zip file](https://drive.google.com/file/d/104pcNrFsPAhL68-rmbjFT0oiXq82HPYM/view?usp=sharing) and upload it to Colab.
 The notebook contains instructions about this file.

 The example in the notebook above walks through the WNUT-17 task, but you may change the {train/dev/test}.txt data files to a task of your choice.
 Note that this also requires you to retrieve nodes from the VisualSem KG that correspond to your task data.
+Code for node retrieval can be found in the [VisualSem git repository](https://github.com/iacercalixto/visualsem) (see: **Retrieval**).
 Retrieved nodes for the WNUT-17 task are provided in the .zip file above.

 ### Downstream task 2: Multisense
 1. Requirements